pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 - A pun in English could be translated directly to Spanish, so the direct translation would make practical sense, but the humor of the pun would be lost in translation

-This analogy helps us realize that there can be several interpretations of "compilation correctness," with some guarantees being stronger than others.
+This analogy helps us realize that there can be several interpretations of "compiler correctness," with some guarantees being stronger than others.
 While it is reasonable to consider the direct translation from English to Spanish correct because the informational content remains the same, one could also argue that it is incomplete because it fails to convey important contextual information, such as a pun in the original text.

 This relates to the difference between operational correctness and full abstraction correctness in compilation.